youssefm/blog/src/content/posts/sparkid.md

 ## Introducing SparkID

-I wanted an ID generator that combined the best properties of both: compact like nanoid, time-sortable like UUID v7, but with **strict monotonic ordering** even within the same millisecond.
-And I wanted IDs that are genuinely easy to read and copy.
-So I built [`SparkID`](https://github.com/youssefm/sparkid).
+Each of these formats gets something right, but none of them check every box.
+I wanted compact IDs like nanoid, time-sortability like UUID v7, no coordination like ULID, and **strict monotonic ordering** even within the same millisecond — along with IDs that are genuinely easy to read and copy.
+That's why I built [`SparkID`](https://github.com/youssefm/sparkid).

 SparkID generates 22-character IDs using the [Base58](https://en.wikipedia.org/wiki/Binary-to-text_encoding#Base58) alphabet, which specifically excludes `0`, `O`, `I`, and `l`.
 No visual ambiguity, no hyphens, no underscores.
 Just clean, alphanumeric strings.